ajxs/QL-xmpp-bot/README.md

 By default, the client is set to auto-accept friend requests, and simply echo back any chat sent to it.
 To begin implementing any kind of custom functionality, you'd probably want to add in some kind of parser into the 'messageHandler' function.
 The usages possible here should be fairly obvious.
 All Quakelive client functionality relating to users can be handled directly through XMPP.
 All functionality such as friend requests, sending/receiving match invites is handled through XMPP presences.
 To create custom functionality involving these features you'd simply need to add event listeners to parse the relevant XMPP presence stanzas.

-Any questions can be sent to: nullpersonality [at] gmail, or to 'amalik' on esr. ( I don't play Quake anymore, but occasionally I log into ESR to keep up with the news. )
+Any questions can be sent to: ajxscc [at] gmail, or to 'amalik' on esr. ( I don't play Quake anymore, but occasionally I log into ESR to keep up with the news. )